 You have heard the statistic, haven't you, that the costs of attending college have risen over the past quarter-century at about double the rate of inflation?
 Your ability to afford college is shrinking at twice the rate of your ability to afford anything else.
 Making the most of the college years, therefore, is more important than ever.
 A good plan is practical, helpful and rewarding.

-School Guidance Counselors are dedicated and caring professionals.
-They are also among the most overworked in society.
+School Guidance Counselors are among the most overworked in society.
 476:1 is the national, counselor-to-student ratio.
 According to a US Department of Education study (published in 2011) high school students receive, on average, 38 minutes of college admissions advice at their schools.

-At Succeed Where It Counts we invest time every week of the year to keeping up with the college game.
+College is more than just furthering education beyond high school.
+It is a transition, a life event and for many students the last, major epoch in the formation of their identity.
+At Succeed Where It Counts we invest our time every week keeping up with the college game.
 We offer you two hours of consult time at no charge, and with no obligation.
 We will help you sort out the facts about your, unique situation.
-We work with families with very young children, right on through the college freshman year.
+We work with families with very young children, right on through the high school years.
 "The sooner the better" is always true about college planning.

 Recommended strongly for every student is this approach:

 - Identify a college major and minor well-suited to that field.